-You don’t really need a 4WD to get to Al Hayl Fort but if you have one, you can venture further into the valleys but make sure you’re prepared as there will be no phone signal further down.
+You don’t really need a 4WD to get to Al Hayl Castle but if you have one, you can venture a little further into the valleys but make sure you’re prepared as there will be no phone signal further down.
 (The road to Al Hayl is paved but it has been damaged in a couple of short stretches and is just very small rocks.)
 These photos are taken higher up the road.

-Al Hayl Fort and Square is definitely a place not to be missed for those interested in the history of the region as well those who love a good walk in the mountains.
+Al Hayl Square and Fort is definitely a place not to be missed for those interested in the history of the region as well those who love a good walk in the mountains.
 Plan a day out, pack your walking shoes, lots of water and some lunch.

 Ziolkowski, M. C. (1998).
 A study of the petroglyphs from Wadi al-Hayl, Fujairah, United Arab Emirates (1).
 Arabian Archaeology and Epigraphy, 9A Study of Petroglyphs from Wadi al Hayl, Fujairah, United Arab Emirates.
 Michele C. Ziolkowski.
 Arabian Archaeology and Epigraphy.

 - Follow on Instagram or Facebook for regular photos, tips and snippets of cultural and historical information too.